This section of Ch. 7 will cover the following topics:

 Effective writing is simply good ideas expressed well and arranged clearly.
 But that is more difficult than it sounds.
 Writing is not something one just sits down and does.
-You can write a diary like that or a text or a shopping list, but anything you are going to submit to a reader for evaluation–an essay, a report, a research paper–should be planned and polished.
+You can write a diary like that or a text or a shopping list, but anything you are going to submit to a reader for evaluation–a job application, an essay, a report–should be planned and polished.

-How does good writing happen?
+How does effective writing happen?
 Great writers use a writing process.
-Good writers use a writing process.
-Students who want to improve their writing discover that a writing process will help them achieve that goal.
+Students who want to improve their writing know that a writing process will help them achieve that goal.
 It also reduces stress and improves grades.

 The Writing Process

 - Outlining.
 The writer identifies the document’s purpose and determines the thesis, the basic content, and the organizational structure.

 - Drafting.
 The writer develops the points identified in the outline, adding detail, examples, and commentary, then writes an engaging introduction and a useful conclusion.
 After this step, the writer has a first draft.

 - Revising.
 The writer reviews and reshapes the draft.
 This involves moderate to major changes: adding or deleting sentences or even paragraphs, expanding an important idea, replacing a vague word with a more precise one, reorganizing points.
 The goal is to improve the document’s quality and clarity.

 - Editing.
 The writer makes final changes to ensure adherence to standard writing conventions–fixing errors in grammar and spelling, then applying formatting guidelines.
 The goal of editing is correctness.

 Once these five steps have been completed, a careful writer will seek the advice of knowledgeable others before considering the project complete.
 In college, this advice usually takes the form of peer editing groups and tutors.

-A writer takes that feedback and repeats Steps 4 and 5, re-revising and re-editing until she is satisfied.
+Then, a writer takes the feedback and repeats Steps 4 and 5, re-revising and re-editing until she is satisfied.
 How long this takes depends on how long the writer has.
-In a timed exam, this step has to be quick.
+In a timed exam, this step has to be done quickly.
 For a major paper, the writer should expect to do multiple revisions.
-(This textbook was revised and edited dozens of times with feedback from four editors!)
+(This textbook was revised and edited dozens of times with feedback from 4 editors!)